-The Library subscribes to journals chosen by the Faculty that you can access in print and online via Library Search.
-We’ve put together a list in My Module Resources that brings together all of the journals we have.
-This will help you browse current editions and keep up-to-date with whats going on in the arts and design world.
+The Library subscribes to journals chosen by the Faculty that you can access in print and online via Library Search, the Library’s multi-disciplinary search engine.
+We’ve put together a list in My Module Resources that brings together a selection of key journals to which we have access.
+This will help you browse current editions and keep up-to-date with whats going on in the performing arts world.

 Explore our subscription to Box of Broadcasts (BoB) which is an on-demand TV & radio streaming service.
 This means that our staff and students have access to BoB’s archive and also have the ability to record upcoming programs over 65 free-to-air channels from the UK and beyond.